oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * The claim name `_sd` or `...` must not be used in a disclosure.
    * Ensure claims that control validity are checked after decoding payload
    * Update JSON Serialization to remove the kb_jwt member and allow for the disclosures to be conveyed elsewhere
+   * Expand the Enveloping SD-JWTs section to also discuss enveloping JSON serialized SD-JWTs

    -05